sbarzaghialteaup/cap-multitenant-portal/README.md

 | `package.json`                                                   | project metadata and configuration                                                                         |
 | `README.md`                                                      | this getting started guide                                                                                 |

-## Deploy in SAP Cloud Platform trial one time:
+## Deploy in SAP Cloud Platform trial one time
 * login in your trial subaccount
 * create an instance of SAP HANA Cloud DB with the option `allow all IP address`
 * map the instance of the db to the trial organization
 * run `./npm-install-all-apps.sh`
 * run `npm run build && npm run deploy`

-## For each customer:
+## For each customer
 * create a new subaccount for the customer (don't need Cloud Foundry enabled)
 * add the entitlement portal service to the customer subaccount with service plan `standard (Subscription)`
 * add the role collection `Portal_Admin` to you user